adabadadudu/kassite/Documentation.md

 ```

 ### Vec3
 Vec3 is a simple type intended to bring glm::vec3 into Kassite as a first class type.
-Since Kassite is designed for game engine integration, a native Vec3 is convenient.
 Vec3 is created with the `vec3()` function, individual members (x,y,z) are accessed with list acess.

 ```c#
 v = vec3(1,2,3);